 Postscript: As Edie had requested, her exit was live streamed.
 It caused quite a sensation.
 After recovering from the shocking turn of events, Survivor Olds seized the opportunity to promote the contest as a celebration of life in Edie’s honour.
 It was a runaway success.
 She left her fees and share of royalties to The HISS, renamed The Harfinsain Tourist Commission.

-Written as a 2 part sequel to an original story by Jane Basil.
+Written as a 4 part sequel to an original story by Jane Basil:

-Read the full story from the beginning by following these links – The Mandrake of Harfinsain
+Read the full sequence from the beginning by following these links –

 © Raili Tanska